 The other thing that will determine your hot water needs is the layout of your house.
 For example, a continuous hot water system can be a really good solution if your family is regularly running out of water – but if your family is using 2 or 3 showers at the same time, a single instantaneous system probably won’t have the water pressure to cope.

 A good idea is to talk to Australian Hot Water to get a detailed analysis of how your family consumes hot water.
 As hot water specialists, we take the time to discuss your lifestyle requirements, any concerns or priorities you have about energy usage, the configuration and location of your property, and your budget to help you confidently buy the hot water heater that’s right for your needs.

 Electric is the most straightforward system to buy because it only requires an electric power supply.
 You can actually buy an electric hot water system online and install it yourself.
 But we would recommend that you get our technicians to install it so that the system is properly integrated in your home.

 A gas system is usually slightly more expensive to buy and install, but is also more efficient when up and running.
 If you want to buy a gas hot water system, you should be aware that you need to be connected to the natural gas mains supply line, or be able to be connected to it.

 Buying a solar hot water system can be a great investment to take care of a big portion of your energy bill.
 A solar system will also come with an electric or gas booster to make sure the system keeps supplying hot water, even in bad weather.

 A continuous flow system offers the advantage of never running out of hot water.
 On the downside, it offers less pressure, so it’s probably not suitable for supplying a large household.

-Our team of qualified and licensed plumbers, gasfitters and electricians are certified installers for the brands we supply:
+Our team of qualified and licensed plumbers, gasfitters and electricians are certified installers for a variety of hot water types and brands.

 - Sanden Heatpump